-Adopted by the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011 and the title (Statement to Declaration) changed by the 66th WMA General Assembly, Moscow, Russia, October 2015
+Adopted by the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011 and the title (Statement to Declaration) changed by the 66th WMA General Assembly, Moscow, Russia, October 2015 amended by the 71st WMA General Assembly (online), Cordoba, Spain, October 2020

-The social determinants of health are: the conditions in which people are born, grow, live, work and age; and the societal influences on these conditions.
+The social determinants of health are the conditions in which people are born, grow, are educated, live, work and age; and the societal influences on these conditions.
 The social determinants of health are major influences on both quality of life, including good health, and length of disability-free life expectancy.
+Social determinants of health also include the impact of racism and discrimination, not just from an individualized or interpersonal perspective, but from structural and institutional perspectives.

-While health care will attempt to pick up the pieces and repair the damage caused by premature ill health, it is these social, cultural, environmental, economic and other factors that are the major causes of rates of illness and, in particular, the magnitude of health inequalities.
+While health care aims to cure and restore health, it is these social, cultural, environmental, economic and other factors that are the major causes of rates of illness and, in particular, the magnitude of health inequities.